- S&P 500 financial, materials, energy sectors lead gains

 - Zynga plunges on bleak bookings forecast, acquisition plans

-Aug 6 (Reuters) - The Dow and the S&P 500 indexes rose to record highs on Friday, boosted by soaring stocks in economy-linked sectors following a better-than-expected rise in jobs in July, while investors shrugged off concerns over the Delta variant impacting a nascent economic recovery.
+Aug 6 (Reuters) - The Dow and the S&P 500 indexes scaled record highs on Friday as shares in economy-linked sectors jumped following a solid rise in jobs in July, helping allay fears of the Delta variant impacting a nascent economic recovery.

-Nonfarm payrolls increased by 943,000 jobs last month, a Labor Department report showed.
-Economists polled by Reuters had forecast payrolls would increase by 870,000 jobs. read more
+Nonfarm payrolls increased by 943,000 jobs last month, a Labor Department report showed, amid demand for workers in the labor-intensive services industry.
+Economists were expecting 870,000 job additions. read more

 Although the three main indexes are set to end the week with gains following a stellar corporate earnings season, fears of higher inflation resulting in a sudden tapering in monetary policy have hurt sentiment.

 Focus now turns to a meeting of Federal Reserve leaders in Jackson Hole, Wyoming, later this month to discuss policy and decide future stimulus strategy.